vmware/vic-product/docs/setup/alpha/deploy-simple-container-via-admiral.md

-When we deployed `VCH1` we exercised it mildly by deploying a few basic containers, namely Busybox and Nginx.
+When we [deployed VCH1](install-configure-vch.md) we exercised it simply by deploying a few basic containers, namely Busybox and Nginx.

 Let’s try to do the same using the Admiral interface now.